-Few travelers now pass through the town of Strange Creek on old W.Va.
-Route 4 or ascend the mountain stream by the name that follows a winding course from the Elk River into the forests west of Powell Mountain in central West Virginia.
+STRANGE CREEK, W.Va. — Too much time may have passed to confirm anything of the indomitable legend of Strange Creek, long among the most haunting tales in West Virginia history.
+Few travelers now pass through the old town by that name or ascend the stream that follows a winding course from the Elk River into the forests of central West Virginia.

-Before the legend is wholly eclipsed, however, I decided the revisit the tale as told by the late historian Charles Carpenter, formerly of Grafton, West Virginia.
-Might the bones of William Strange, for whom the creek is named, ever be found?
-Carpenter spent years considering the tale and surveying the stream and the surrounding countryside and never found anything to confirm the legend.
+Might the bones of William Strange, for whom Strange Creek is named, ever be found?
+The late historian Charles Carpenter, of Grafton, West Virginia, spent years considering the tale and surveying the stream and the surrounding countryside and never found anything to confirm the legend.

-Yet, as Carpenter points out, the tale of Strange is based in fact and the events speak to an important time in West Virginia history when the Shawnee still presented a threat to settlers and surveyors.
+Yet, as he points out, the tale of Strange is based in fact, and the events speak to an important time in West Virginia history when the Shawnee of Ohio presented a threat to settlers and surveyors.
 Fifty years after Carpenter penned the following, it may be that nothing is left to confirm the following tale.

 The Legend of Strange Creek